shivakumar-617181/Docker/README.md

 Uniformity Across Environments:- Developers, Testers, and Operations (SRE) Teams Use The Same Container Image Throughout the SDLC.
 Reduces Environment Drift and Misconfigurations.

-comparison with micro services and monolithic deployments:-
+Comparison With Micro Services and Monolithic Deployments:-

-A monolithic application is built as a single unified unit where as a microservices architecture is a collection of smaller, independently deployable services in the form of containers.
+A Monolithic Application is Built as a Single Unified Unit Where as a Microservices Architecture is a Collection of Smaller, Independently Deployable Services In The Form of Containers.